 Turkey’s garment industry has genuine quality capability, particularly in denim, knitwear, and woven cotton.
 Factories in the Bursa region have long-standing relationships with European luxury and high street brands.

 The quality variance is, however, significant.
-A OEKO-TEX certified factory in Izmir and an uncertified CMT operation in Istanbul’s suburban belt are not comparable.
+An OEKO-TEX certified factory in Izmir and an uncertified CMT operation in Istanbul’s suburban belt aren’t comparable.
 Both are “Turkish manufacturers.”
 Only one has independently verified standards.

 Our view: quality in Turkey is available, but it has to be specifically sourced and contractually locked in.
-Do not assume a Turkish factory is quality-compliant because it supplies a brand you recognise.
+Don’t assume a Turkish factory is quality-compliant because it supplies a brand you recognise.

 Import Duties and Post-Brexit Logistics

-Before 2021, clothing manufactured in Turkey and entering the EU — and then the UK under single market rules — carried no import tariff.
-That arrangement no longer applies.
+Before 2021, clothing manufactured in Turkey and entering the EU, then the UK under single market rules, carried no import tariff.
+That arrangement no longer applies automatically.

 Minimum order quantities are one of the most practically important differences between the two options, and one of the least honestly discussed.

 UK manufacturers, especially those serving the independent brand market, are more accustomed to smaller run sizes.
-MOQs of 50–150 units per style are achievable with the right UK partner.
+MOQs of 50–150 units per style are achievable with the right UK partner — our how to choose a UK clothing manufacturer guide covers how to vet for this specifically.

 For early-stage brands or those testing new styles, this MOQ gap is significant.
 The lower Turkish unit cost can be entirely offset by having to produce more units than the market actually needs.